UPPMAX/HPC-python/docs/day2/pandas.rst

 ``df1.join(df2)`` (wrapper for ``merge()``)   join 2 DataFrames/Series on given index(es)/column(s)
 ============================================  =========================================================================

 All variants of ``merge()`` and ``join()`` use SQL-style set operations to combine the input data using one or more keys (usually columns but may be row indexes), which must be shared by both DataFrames and must be identically sorted in both.
-When only 1 key is given or when all of the keys are along the same axis, most of the different SQL join methods can be understood via the graphic below.There is also a cross-join method (``how='cross'``) that computes every combination of the data in the columns or rows passed to the ``on`` kwarg.
+When only 1 key is given or when all of the keys are along the same axis, most of the different SQL join methods can be understood via the graphic below.
+There is also a cross-join method (``how='cross'``) that computes every combination of the data in the columns or rows passed to the ``on`` kwarg.

 .. image:: https://www.datasciencemadesimple.com/wp-content/uploads/2017/09/join-or-merge-in-python-pandas-1.png
    :alt: Visual representation of the different merge methods.

-When both row and column labels are passed to ``on`` (not advised to use >1 of each), the ``on`` works more like image registration (alignment) coordinates.
-To the extent that the two DataFrames would overlap if aligned by the keys given to ``on``, overlapping row and column names/indexes must be identical, and depending on ``how``, the data may have to match in that overlap area as well.
+When both row and column labels are passed to ``on`` (it's not advised to use >1 of each), the ``on`` works more like image registration (alignment) coordinates.
+To the extent that the two DataFrames would overlap if aligned by the keys given to ``on``, overlapping row and column names/indexes must be identical, and depending on ``how``, the data may have to be identical in that overlap area as well.

-If any rows or columns need to be added manually, ``df.reindex(labels, index=rows, columns=cols)`` can add and sort them in the order of ``labels`` simultaneously.
+If any rows or columns need to be added manually, there is also a ``df.reindex(labels, index=rows, columns=cols)`` method that can add and sort them in the order of ``labels`` simultaneously.

 .. jupyter-execute::